openprov/interop-test-harness/docs/Jenkins.md

 * You should see PTS-Interop
 * Click green "run" icon

-## Jenkins directories

-Jenkins stores its files in `$HOME/.jenkins`.

-Jenkins does the build in job-specific workspace directory, `.jenkins/workspace/JOB`, e.g. `.jenkins/workspace/PTS-Interop/`.

-Jenkins job configuration, ``config.xml``, and logs and xUnit test results from all the builds, and the previous workspace, are stored in a job-specific jobs directory, `.jenkins/jobs/JOB`, e.g. `.jenkins/jobs/PTS-Interop/`.

 ## Jenkins and interoperability test harness unit tests

 `jenkins/config-unit.xml` contains the Jenkins configuration file for a simpe job written to run only the interoperability test harness unit tests.